axelriseup/Overwatch/DEPLOYMENT_Netlify.md

 ---

 ### Configuration
 To enable Overwatch to connect to your specific LNbits instance, ensure the URL configuration points to your server.
-This makes all Overwatch features accessible.

 ---